 A charter school shall organize as, or be operated by, a non-profit organization.
+A charter school may be operated by a municipality or other public entity as provided by law.
 If the School has obtained federal tax exempt status as a 501(c)(3) organization, the School shall provide the Sponsor copies of any correspondence from the Internal Revenue Service (IRS) confirming the School's 501(c)(3) status and will provide to the Sponsor a copy of its annual Form 990 within fifteen (15) business days after filing it with the IRS.
 Notwithstanding anything set forth in this Contract, the Sponsor does not covenant to extend or pledge its own tax-exempt status in any way for the use and benefit of the School.